Carie Martin, EAMP, M.S. Ac, CHHC

 It is used around the world for conditions such as pain, anxiety, depression, addiction and detox, arthritis and inflammation, chemotherapy side effect support, digestive issues, allergic reactions, the common cold and sinus problems, to name a few.
 It works by using your body’s own resources to help you feel your optimum.
 When the body is out of balance, it often responds with pain, discomfort, or discontent.

 Through a thorough initial evaluation and health history, we can start to work together to get you back on track and feeling your best.
-Book now to start the healing today!

 Lots of small steps lead to big changes, and we’ll talk about how to reduce your carbon footprint, lead a more sustainable life that resonates with the world around you, and maximize your personal potential so that you can stop swimming against the current, and instead enjoy the ride.
 Monthly Acupuncture treatments are included as we work our way through the program.
 Whether you just need some good ideas about how to do it better, or if you are in need of a major lifestyle overhaul, most people need a helping hand here and there.